cernylab/dnatco/README.md

 and navigate to [http://localhost:8118](http://localhost:8118) in your browser.

-**NOTE:** Make sure that you have `useHashRouter` set to `true` in ReDNATCO configuration if you use this option.
+**NOTE:** Make sure that you have `useHashRouter` set to `true` in ReDNATCO configuration if you use Webpack internal server.
 Otherwise the navigation will not work correctly.

 **NOTE 2:** Webpack server does not provide the full functionality of ReDNATCO server.
 It is intended for development purposes only.

 Configuration
 ---
 ReDNATCO can be configured through a JSON configuration file.
-The file must be named `config.json` and it must be places in the site's root directory.
+The file must be named `config.json` and it must be placed in the site's root directory.
 Annotated configuration file is listed below

 ```
 {